Making the students familiar with the modern marketing “mind

 To receive the top grade, the student must with no or only a few minor weaknesses be able to demonstrate an excellent performance displaying a high level of command of all aspects of the relevant material and can make use of the knowledge, skills and competencies listed in the learning outcomes.

-In order to earn the grade 12, the student shall demonstrate
+In order to earn the grade 12, the student shall in this course demonstrate

 - depth insight and understanding of the important theories, processes and